nnhjy/julia-introduction/README.md

 ## Lecture material usage

+We recommend that you download these materials and run the Jupyter notebooks locally.

+You can also quickly try the notebooks on [Binder](https://mybinder.org/v2/gh/AaltoRSE/julia-introduction/HEAD).

 Lecture material can be read directly from GitHub  using your browser.
 Just click yourself inside the `notebooks` directory.
 However, for best experience, you should open the notebooks in the notebook environment.
 Installation of `Jupyter` notebooks and IJulia for this is described below.

-For a quick introduction to the Jupyter notebook environment, see the [00_notebooks.ipynb](notebooks/00_notebooks.ipynb).

 ## Installing Julia